Key Takeaways

 Crypto traders are taxed similarly to other crypto businesses.
 This can involve income tax, and potentially Corporation Tax, Stamp Duty, VAT, and National Insurance contributions.
 Due to the complexities, consulting a crypto tax expert is a seriously good idea.

-Yes, you can .
+Yes, you can be both.
 However, maintain separate wallets to minimise transaction overlap between trading and investment activities.
 You can also be a crypto trader and a stock market investor, or vice versa.

 Year-end calculations involve tallying income, expenses, and portfolio value changes.
 Profits are subject to relevant business taxes and added to overall taxable income.
 Losses may be deductible from other income.